Board of Health

 The Board advises the director and requests from the director information it deems necessary.
 The Board makes rules and regulations, consistent with the rules and regulations of the Department of Public Health for the protection and preservation of public health.

-The Board of Health meets on the 4th Monday of January, April, July and October, at 3:00pm.
-(The Board of Health Finance Committee meets at 2:30pm on the same days.)
+The Board of Health meets on the fourth Monday of January, April, July, and October at 3:00 p.m.

 A.R.S. § 36-183